TobiWo/eth-duties/README.md

 ### validators

-This flag is self-explanatory in general but you need to respect the following separation rules:
+#### Accepted formats

+The following formats are accepted:

+* validator index e.g. 123456
+* validator pubkey e.g. 0xaffc434cf8138634a4cd0ef6cb815febd3db25760b1b6c522f9b4aa78e599b60336d7dd2e953192e45d4ac91f66f0723
+* validator index/pubkey with alias e.g. "123456;my-validator"

+#### Separation

+The following separation rules apply while adding multiple identifiers:

 * Validator identifiers can be separated by comma or space e.g.:
   * `--validators 123 456 --validators 678 999`
   * `--validators 123,456 --validators 678,999`
 * If you provide a validator identifier with an alias you need to wrap the whole string of one identifier-alias-pair in quotes or double quotes e.g.:
   * `--validators "123;val1" "456;val2" --validators 678 999` or
-  * `--validators "123;val1","456;val2" --validators 678,999`
+  * `--validators '123;val1','456;val2' --validators 678,999`

 **Note: Wrapping an identifier-alias-pair in quotes or double quotes is not true for a `docker-compose`.
 Please check the example [compose](docker/compose.yaml).**

 ### rest

 Eth-duties offers the possibility to start a rest server with some basic endpoints.
 This is a very simple implemenation which starts a rest server on your localhost.
 The server can be started with flag `--rest`.
 The port can be modified with `--rest-port`.
+Additionally you can change the host from which connections are accepted with `--rest-host`.
 The full swagger spec can be accessed (using default port 5000) via [http://localhost:5000/docs](http://localhost:5000/docs).

 This functionality can be used to e.g. create own automation scripts for updating your Ethereum clients.

-Beside that it is now also possible to add and remove validator indices via rest calls.
+Beside that it is now also possible to add and remove validator identifiers via rest calls.
+Some notes for these endpoints:

+1. You will receive a **201 (ADD)** or **200 (DELETE)** with the corresponding added/deleted validator identifiers
+    * If the number of returned identifiers does not match the number of provided identifiers, the missing ones are in a bad format
+    * If identifiers already exist (while calling the **ADD** endpoint) or are not present (while calling the **DELETE** endpoint) no error will be returned
+    * For adding new identifiers the rest endpoint accepts the same formats as the [--validators](#accepted-formats) flag during startup
+1. You will receive a 400 while only providing bad formatted identifiers
+1. Check also the logs which are more verbose if you sent a bad formatted identifier

 ## What to expect